1m1-github/AsyncDAOProxy/README.md

+(work-in-progress)

 # Async DAO Proxy
 the simplest way to update your smart contract

-Proxy smart contract forwards calls to a target contract.
+Proxy smart contract forwards calls to the DAO target contract.

+Each governance member sets (asynchronously) the target contract which it perceives to be the correct contract.

-The target contract is defined as the majority contract as defined by the DAO members (ERC20 holders).
+The DAO target contract is defined as the balance weighted winner contract as defined by the DAO members (ERC20 holders).

-Each governance member sets (asynchronously) the target contract which it perceives to be the latest version of the target contract.
+A majority (> 50%) target guarantess target.

-Each target set updates the current majority.
-Each call is forwarded to the majority.
+For gas optimization, each member target set updates the DAO target.

 flashloan attack does not work as its intra transaction and the majority reverts